-Tracks (General Purpose Bus Outputs)
+Tracks (General purpose bus outputs)

 The Channel/Group to Tracks section controls the signal, from the channel or group, feeding the track routing selector.
+These outputs can also be used as IFB or general purpose bus outputs.

 The Pre-EQ and Pre-Fader buttons act as a cancelling set.
 When neither are selected the signal is sent to the track routing selector Post-Fader.